-(a-c) Less Than Significant Impact: Noises generated by the proposed project will result in a temporary increase during construction because the proposed project may require the use of heavy equipment (excavator, grader, loader and backhoe).
+(b) Less Than Significant Impact: Noises generated by the proposed project will result in a temporary increase during road construction because the proposed project may require the use of heavy equipment (excavator, grader, loader and backhoe).
 The construction does not include equipment that would result in groundborne vibration.
 These activities are consistent with the current uses at the site and no permanent change in noise from the existing conditions would result from this project.

-The project area is approximately one and one-half mile from the California Redwood Coast - Humboldt County Airport, and is within compatibility zone D. This zone requires a Deed notice and is a requirement of the Department of Public Works.
+(c) Less Than Significant Impact: The project area is over four miles from the Rohnerville Airport, the nearest airport.
 The noise impacts associated with the airport are not anticipated to be excessive.
 Therefore, noise impacts will remain less than significant.

-ΧIV / Population and Housing Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant impact No impact a) Induce substantial unplanned population growth in an area, either directly (e.g., by proposing new homes and/or businesses) or indirectly (e.g., through extension of roads or other infrastructure)? , Х b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere?
-1 Х
+XIV.
+Population and Housing.
+Would the project: Potentially Significan Impact Impact No Impact --- ------------------------------------- -- -------- ----------- a) Induce substantial unplanned population growth in an area, either directly (e.g., by proposing new homes and/or businesses) or indirectly (e.g., through extension of roads or other infrastructure)?
+X b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere?
+X

 (a, b) Less Than Significant Impact.
-The proposed project divides a parcel into three parcels, one that will be developed and two suitable for future residential development.
+The proposed project divides a parcel into six parcels, siting two existing residences on their own parcels and creating four vacant parcels suitable for residential development.
 One-family residential uses are primary and compatible uses within the plan designation and zoning district.
-The subdivision is consistent with the planned density of the area, one to seven units per acre.
+The subdivision is consistent with the planned density of the area, one unit per 5 - 20 acres.
 The Department finds no evidence that the project will result in a significant adverse impact on population and housing.

-ΧV Public Services.
+XV.
+Public Services.
 Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact

-a) Fire protection?
+a) Fire protection? Х - ·

+b) Police protection? Х

+c) Schools? Х

+d) Parks?
 X

-b) Police protection? , , , Х

-c) Schools? Х

-d) Parks? Х

-е) Other public facilities? Х
+e) Other public facilities? Х